 Dermatology is the branch of medicine dealing with the skin.
 It is a specialty with both medical and surgical aspects.
 A dermatologist is a specialist medical doctor who manages diseases related to skin, hair, nails, and some cosmetic problems.

 Gastroenterology is the branch of medicine focused on the digestive system and its disorders.
 Diseases affecting the gastrointestinal tract, which include the organs from mouth into anus, along the alimentary canal, are the focus of this specialty.
-Physicians practicing in this field are called gastroenterologists.
+Physicians who provide services in this field are called gastroenterologists.

 Urology, is the branch of medicine that focuses on surgical and medical diseases of the male and female urinary-tract system and the male reproductive organs.